Skip to main content

-Denis Dyli is the founder of Pivofy, a digital agency that specializes in designing and developing e-commerce websites.
+Denis Dyli is the founder of Uncap, a digital agency that specializes in designing and developing e-commerce websites.
 He has more than eight years of UX and user interface (UI) design and development experience, and most recently delved into customer experience design.
 We chatted with him about what it takes to be a CX designer and how managers can recruit the right talent for this role.What does your role as a CX designer entail?My main job is to design blueprints including wireframes, roadmaps, workflows, personas and scenarios of websites that have an enhanced customer experience and higher results on metrics such as conversion rates and customer engagement.
 I analyze the audience, customer behavior and what things affect their decision-making, and then build around these key metrics.
 In a few words, I am a designer that solves problems.

 What path did you take to become a CX designer?

 I started my career as a developer.
 It is interesting because most of the people I know try to move from design to development.
 I did the opposite.
 And the reason was because I started seeing development as more mechanical than creative.
 I found out that most issues can be solved before the development starts, and was very enthusiastic about handling projects in the early stages.
 For a while, I was doing UX, UI and development.
 Being a developer is a huge plus for me because I know the potential and limits of applying technology.
+A lot of that shows up in replatforming work now, like moving a store off Shopware, where the design only works if the technical foundation can support it.

 What hard and soft skills do you use regularly?